721labs/partial-common-ownership/coverage/README.md

 $ pnpm coverage:forge
 ```

-The LCOV report is byte-bound by `compatibility/safety-baselines.json` and by
-the named compatibility-review policy.
-Do not regenerate it to conceal a
+Do not regenerate the report to conceal a regression.
+Review any deliberate
-regression.
-Any deliberate baseline change requires explicit reviewed evidence
-in the dependency or compiler stage that caused it.
+baseline change together with the contract or test change that caused it.